Solid colors always work best. The

 Should you use a Make Up Artist?

-If you are a women looking over 16 years
+If you are a woman looking over 15 years

 of age and this is your first time doing an actor's auditioning headshot